Phishing Click Rates Decline while Socially-Engineered Attacks Grow

 Cyber threats are constantly evolving.
 Cybersecurity teams are most effective when they deploy defenses that protect against the threats that pose the greatest risk at any given time.
-Socially-engineered attacks—one of the most financially-damaging threats according to the FBI—are on the rise and this year’s Verizon 2020 Data Breach Investigations Report (DBIR) uncovered some interesting findings on the trend.
+Socially-engineered attacks—one of the most financially damaging threats according to the FBI—are on the rise and this year’s Verizon 2020 Data Breach Investigations Report (DBIR) uncovered some interesting findings on the trend.

 The data tells us that, more and more, threat actors are finding success with socially-engineered attacks.
 Malware detection tools are likely working—but they’re less needed, as recent attacks trend more toward social engineering.

-What does this mean?
+So what does this mean?
 The tools we have in place to stop email attacks that carry malicious attachments or URLs to malicious websites are doing a good job.
-Microsoft EOP and ATP and the native security controls from Google Workspace, are effective.
+Microsoft EOP and Defender for Office 365, as well as the native security controls from Google Workspace, are effective.

 Where there is a security gap is with our ability to address BEC—the payload-less, socially engineered attacks.
 We need a new, abnormal approach to complement the security capabilities of the cloud email platforms.